-On February 26, 2018, the Company delivered a letter to RLJ Entertainment, Inc. ("RLJE") pursuant to which the Company proposed to acquire the outstanding shares of RLJE not currently owned by the Company or entities affiliated with Robert L. Johnson for a purchase price of \$4.25 per share in cash.
-Through this offer, the Company intends for RLJE to become a majority-owned subsidiary of the Company, with a minority stake held by Mr. Johnson.
-The board of directors of RLJE has formed a special committee of independent directors to consider the proposal.
-There can be no assurance that the proposal made by the Company to RLJE will result in a transaction or the terms upon which any transaction may occur.
+On February 26, 2018, we delivered a letter to RLJE pursuant to which we proposed to acquire the outstanding shares of RLJE not currently owned by us or entities affiliated with Robert L. Johnson for a purchase price of \$4.25 per share in cash.
+Through this offer, we intend for RLJE to become a majority-owned subsidiary, with a minority stake held by Mr. Johnson.